apache/eagle/eagle-assembly/src/main/docs/logstash-kafka-conf.md

 				  # stdout { codec => rubydebug }
 			  }
 		}

+Notice:
+ `path => "/path/to/audit.log"` :
+ Here `path` can be configured to be a single string or an array.
+For example:
+    `path => [ "var/msg/example.out", /var/message/*.out", "/var/log/*.log"]`
+    `path => "/var/log/hadoop/hdfs/hdfs-audit.log.*"`
+As you can see, we can apply regex pattern to match mutiple files.

+`sincedb_path => "/opt/logstash/sincedb.txt"`:
+`sincedb_path` must be a file writable by logstash.
+This file will be used by Logstash to keep track of the current position in each file.

 #### grok pattern testing
 We have 3 typical patterns for ugi field as follows